Agave 'Kissho Kan'

 Agave titanota 'Filigree'

-Agave 'Filigree' is a striking, small Agave that grows slowly up to 2 feet (60 cm) tall and up to 3 feet (90 cm) wide.
-It has broad, very short, gray-green leaves with a reddish-brown terminal spine and long narrow wavy recurved teeth along the leaf margins that emerge a golden color and age to a gray white.
-The leaf margins themselves age to the same color as the spines which gives this plant a very distinctive look.
+Agave 'Filigree' is a striking succulent that forms rosettes of very short, broad, gray-green leaves with a reddish-brown terminal spine and narrow recurved teeth along the margins.
+The rosettes slowly grow up to 2 feet (60 cm) tall and up to 3 feet (90 cm) in diameter.
+Marginal spines emerge golden yellow and age to a gray-white.
+The leaf margins themselves age to the same color as the spines, which gives this plant a very distinctive look.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).